top of page

 Looking Ahead: Applying Lessons to Future Innovation Projects

-• Prioritize Stakeholder Buy-in Early (Crucial Conversations): Engaging teachers and administrators at the start can streamline implementation.
+• Prioritize Stakeholder Buy-in Early: Having those crucial conversations in engaging teachers and administrators at the start can streamline implementation.

 • Pilot with a Smaller, More Controlled Group First: Testing ideas with a manageable group before scaling up ensures smoother transitions.